iskatrina/DataWrangling_and_fun_WeRateDogs_Analysis/README.md

 #
 **Main Goal**: to learn and practice working with Twitter API and Wrangling data from various sources.

-The dataset is the tweet archive of Twitter user @dog_rates, also known as WeRateDogs.
+**Description**: The dataset is the tweet archive of Twitter user @dog_rates, also known as WeRateDogs.
 WeRateDogs is a Twitter account that rates people's dogs with a humorous comment about the dog.
-SOme info: These ratings almost always have a denominator of 10.
+<br> Some info: These ratings almost always have a denominator of 10.
 The numerators, though?
 Almost always greater than 10.
 11/10, 12/10, 13/10, etc. Why?
 Because "they're good dogs Brent."
 WeRateDogs has over 4 million followers and has received international media coverage.

 Within this project I've gathered data from a variety of sources and in a variety of formats, assessed its quality and tidiness, then cleaned it.
 And as a result of this project, I've documented my wrangling efforts in a Jupyter Notebook, plus showcased them through analyses and visualizations using Python(and its libraries) and/or SQL.